SQLBulkQueryTool/SQLBulkQueryTool/README.md

 2. Copy/move this folder to the following location: /tests/query_sets/[scenario].
     The structure should look like this: /tests/query_sets/[scenario folder]/test_queries
 3. Run the script in GENERATE mode.
 This is performed by executing "./run.sh  [scenarioname] generate"
-4. The output files (.xml and .txt) will be created within the results/scenarios folder.
+4. The output files (.xml and .txt) will be created within the results/[scenarioname] folder.
 In particular,
-          - The .txt report will be created directly under /bin/results/scenarios
+    - The .txt report will be created directly under results/[scenariooname]
     - The /errors_for_generate directory will contain errors (if any)
     - The /generate directory holds the query xml files (1 for each query) that contain the expected results

 /***********************************************************
-  F) TESTING QUERIES AGAINST EXPECTED RESULTS / REGRESSION)
+  F) Testing Queries against Expected Results / Regression Testing
 ***********************************************************/

 With the queries and their expected results in place, you can now perform regression testing.
 First, the files containing the expected results must be put in place.

 1. Navigate to the location where the expected results folder was created.
-This will be under /bin/results/scenarios/generate/<query_test_folder>
+This will be under /results/[scenarioname]/generate/[query_set_name]
-2. Copy/move this folder to the following location: tests/query_sets/<scenario>.
+2. Copy/move the [query_set_name] folder to the following location: tests/query_sets/.
-          The structure should look like this: /tests/query_sets/<scenario folder>/expected_results
+          The structure should look like this: /tests/query_sets/[query_set_name]/expected_results
 3. Run the script in COMPARE mode.
-This is performed by executing "./run.sh  <scenario> compare".
+This is performed by executing "./run.sh  [scenarioname] compare".
           This will effectively perform regression testing by executing the queries and comparing the results against the expected results files.
-4. The output files (.xml and .txt) will be created within the /bin/results/scenarios folder.
+4. The output files (.xml and .txt) will be created within the /results/[scenarioname] folder.
 In particular,
-          - The .txt report will be created directly under /bin/results/scenarios
+          - The .txt report will be created directly under /results/[scenarioname]
           - The /errors_for_compare directory will contain errors (if any)

 At this point, rerunning the scenario is essentially testing regression.
 As changes (not new tables) are made to your data source,